NATURE OF SURF WOMEN captures the essence of female surfers through images, words, and sound.

 Ivana and Gabriela found a powerful synergy in their collaboration—two women, a surfer and a photographer, with a shared vision: to capture nature and water from the female perspective, to tell the story of women surfers outside mainstream media portrayal, and to celebrate women exactly as they are.

 Author and Producer

 “I discovered surfing in my thirties, the first time I visited Nosara.
-The ocean and jungle life gave me a sense of the greatness of mother nature and grounded me in real-life values.
-I returned to Nosara again and again, chasing the powerful feeling of riding a wave.
-The women I met there taught me about self-love and self-healing.
-Over time, I formed deep friendships with many of them.
-I became inspired to share their stories—not just as surfers, but as wise, beautiful women who have found a way to get back in touch with themselves and with nature”.
+The ocean and jungle gave me a sense of the greatness of mother nature and grounded me in real-life values.
+The women I met in the lineup boosted my confidence, taught me about self- love, and imprtance of female communities.
+I became inspired to share their stories—not just as surfers, but as wise, strong women who have found a way to live fulfilled and productive lives.

 Gabriela lives between France and Costa Rica developing interdisciplinary and cultural mediation projects.
 Her photographic vision is a hybrid between "storytelling" documentary photography and contemporary artistic image.
 Gabriela is a member of the Agency Light Motiv in the North of France.
 In 2020, World Press Photo Organization chose her as one of the emerging talents for the 6x6 program.

 “Before starting this project, I had my apprehension about the sea.
 When I arrived in Nosara, I felt I was coming face to face with my fears.
 Like many of the women in this book, I found that the ocean became both an embodiment of and a metaphor for my struggles.
 Over time, it guided me to a place of greater peace and acceptance.
 In creating these photos, I began to overcome my fear and to recognize that I can exceed my own expectations”.